arviceblot/eso-addons/README.md

 # ESO Addon Manager

-A cross-platform, unofficial addon manager for The Elder Scrolls Online designed for the Steam Deck.
+A cross-platform, unofficial addon manager for The Elder Scrolls Online compatible with the Steam Deck.

 ![Image of main window](/docs/images/main.png)